-Specifies that hyphenation will also be carried out in footnotes, hea and footers.
+Specifies that hyphenation will also be carried out in footnotes, headers, and footers.

-Hyphenation options set on the Writing Aids dialog box are effective only if hyphenation is t on through paragraph styles.
+Hyphenation options set on the Writing Aids dialog box are effective only if hyphenation is turned on through paragraph styles.

-Choices on the Writing Aids dialog box for Characters before line break and Characters after line break overristings in paragraph styles for Characters at line end and Characters at line begin.
+Choices on the Writing Aids dialog box for Characters before line break and Characters after line break override settings in paragraph styles for Characters at line end and Characters at line begin.